rajneeshkatkam/Wireless-X-Android-App/README.md

     3. Prashant Ravi
     4. Aditya Pradhan

-## Contributions
-    1. Aditya Pradhan worked on python server and keyboard layout
-    2. Ajinkya Jumbad worked on mouse layout and the networking part of client-side
-    3. Prashant Ravi worked on python server and the networking part of client-side
-    4. Rajneesh Katkam worked on camera layout and the networking part of client-side

 ## Introduction
     The total package of Wireless-X consist of an android app being backed by a Python server.
 Using this app, we have tried to eliminate the need to buy a wireless mouse, wireless keyboard and a dedicated web-cam.
 Instead, using this app, user can use his/her android phone’s screen as his mouse, a custom build keyboard layout as his wireless keyboard and his/her smartphone’s camera as web-cam.
 A Python server running on target laptop will capture these commands and emulate the effects on laptop.